 Now invite your kiddos to come and have some Valentine’s sensory fun!

-At first, the kids marveled at the sparkly gems and hearts.
+At first, the kids marveled at the sparkly pink, red, and purple gems and hearts.
 My daughter began counting them, as if counting loot after a great haul.
 I offered them some formula scoops to use in the bin.
 (Formula scoops make the best, scoops, by the way).
 They were just the right size to scoop the rice and gather up the smaller hearts and gems.

 My daughter made quick work of collecting all the hearts, laying them out on the floor in long lines that stretched the length of the sensory bin.
 At first she just made lines, but another preschooler sat next to her and tried to make patterns with the hearts.

-After several minutes they returned to the bin and collected hearts in the little heart containers.
+After several minutes they returned the gems to the bin and collected hearts in the little heart containers.
 The girls counted how many hearts could fit in the containers.

 So far, the work has been very delicate.
 My preschoolers jabbered away at how pretty everything was, holding the large acrylic diamonds up in the air to look through them.
 My son filled formula scoops full of rice and held them up to closely examine them, looking for any gems that might be hidden in his scoop.